 Section 8.
 “Declaration” shall mean and refer to the covenants, conditions, restrictions, easements, reservations, liens and charges and all other provisions herein set forth in this entire document, as the same may from time to time be amended or supplemented.

 Section 9.
-“Development” shall mean and refer to Sections 2, 4 and 5 of the residential subdivision known as Westlake at Mill Mount, which may also be known at Westlake at Mill Mount, Phase 2, as shown on the subdivision plat or subdivision plats, which may be developed in sections or phases, and which shall include any additions, supplements, and amendments to plats recorded or to be recorded.
+“Development” shall mean and refer to all Sections of the residential subdivision known as Westlake at Mill Mount as shown on the subdivision plat or subdivision plats, which may be developed in sections or phases, and which shall include any additions, supplements, and amendments to plats recorded or to be recorded.
 The Development will be governed by and subject to be these covenants, as amended and supplemented from time to time.
 All plats related to the subdivision of the Property to form the Development are referred to herein collectively as the “plats” or the “subdivision plat” unless the context otherwise requires.

 Section 10.
 “Improved Lot” shall mean and refer to a Lot improved by a completed structure upon which a certificate of occupancy has been issued conveyed to an owner other than the Declarant or a builder holding such Lot for sale with no intention of residing on such Lot leasing such Improved Lot to a resident.